hashinteractive/gatsby-theme-reactor/gatsby-theme-reactor/README.md

   }
 }
 ```
-As you can see in the example above we are setting the theme's `primary` color to tailwind's `colors.blue[9]` and we are also setting the header font to be `'Titillium'` webfont which we have included by using the [gatsby-plugin-web-font-loader](https://www.gatsbyjs.org/packages/gatsby-plugin-web-font-loader/).
+As you can see in the example above we are setting the theme's `primary` color to tailwind's `tailwind.colors.blue[9]` and we are also setting the header font to be `'Titillium'` webfont which we have included by using the [gatsby-plugin-web-font-loader](https://www.gatsbyjs.org/packages/gatsby-plugin-web-font-loader/).
 If you decide to change the heading font for the theme you will need to define the `@font-face` with the definitions to the font files in your project or use the plugin mentioned above __gatsby-plugin-web-font-loader__ to include the required font.

 # Mapbox Integration for Contact Section
 ![Gatsby Theme Reactor Mapbox](https://raw.githubusercontent.com/hashinteractive/gatsby-theme-reactor/master/gatsby-theme-reactor/static/images/gatsby-reactor-theme-mapbox.jpg)
-The theme relies on the Open Source mappign platform [Mapbox](https://www.mapbox.com/) and thus requires and `environment` variable to be be set that is called `MAPBOX_ACCESS_TOKEN`.
-For development build `yarn run develop` you will need to create an `.env.development` file in the root of your project with the definition for your Mapbox Access Token:
+The theme relies on the Open Source mapping platform [Mapbox](https://www.mapbox.com/) and thus requires an `environment` variable to be be set that is called `MAPBOX_ACCESS_TOKEN`.
+For development build `yarn run develop` you will need to create a `.env.development` file in the root of your project with the definition for your Mapbox Access Token:
 ```
 MAPBOX_ACCESS_TOKEN=<Your Access Token>
 ```
-For production builds `yarn run build` you will either need a `.env.production` file with the same `MAPBOX_ACCESS_TOKEN` definition or if you are deploying to a __Static Site Hosting Platform__ such as [Netlify](https://www.netlify.com) you will need to define the environment variable using the services' recommended environment variable injection methods but __You will need to prefix the env varible__ with `GATSBY_` such that it is `GATSBY_MAPBOX_ACCESS_TOKEN` and gatsby will make the `process.env` variable available to the [Client-side Javascript](https://www.gatsbyjs.org/docs/environment-variables/#client-side-javascript) for Mapbox purposes.
+For production builds `yarn run build` you will either need a `.env.production` file with the same `MAPBOX_ACCESS_TOKEN` definition or if you are deploying to a __Static Site Hosting Platform__ such as [Netlify](https://www.netlify.com) you will need to define the environment variable using the services' recommended environment variable injection methods but __You will need to prefix the env varible__ with `GATSBY_` such that it is `GATSBY_MAPBOX_ACCESS_TOKEN` and gatsby will make the `process.env.GATSBY_MAPBOX_ACCESS_TOKEN` variable available to the [Client-side Javascript](https://www.gatsbyjs.org/docs/environment-variables/#client-side-javascript) for Mapbox purposes.

 # Deployment
 It is recommended you deploy your Gatsby site using a Static Site Hosting Platform such as Netlify, Surge, Zeit, Heroku or any of the other available deployment platforms.
 You can find many articles on deploying for Gatsby in the [Gatsby Deploying and Hosting Docs](https://www.gatsbyjs.org/docs/deploying-and-hosting/)